imapex/ahod_PLC_IOX/README.md

-# All Hands on Deck - AHOD IOx
+# All Hands on Deck! - AHOD IOx
 AHOD - All Hands on Deck!, is demonstration of running an application via Cisco's IOx framework to notify appropriate users of issues occuring on the plant floor.